Flepper/flepper/CONTRIBUTING.md

 ## Contribution Workflow

-You can contribute to .NET Core with issues and PRs.
+You can contribute to Flepper Core with issues and PRs.
 Simply filing issues for problems you encounter is a great way to contribute.
 Contributing implementations is greatly appreciated.

 ## Suggested Workflow